-- On the Recovery Configuration page, if you are using ASM storage, then you can also select the flash recovery area and size on the Recovery Configuration page.
-If you are using ASM, then the flash recovery area defaults to the ASM Disk Group. - On the Initialization Parameters page, set the value of the CLUSTER\DATABASE\INSTANCES parameter to the number of instances you intend to use in the cluster if you are not including all the related nodes during the current execution of DBCA.
+- On the Recovery Configuration page, if you are using ASM or cluster file system storage, then you can also select the flash recovery area and size on the Recovery Configuration page.
+If you are using ASM, then the flash recovery area defaults to the ASM Disk Group.
+If you are using a cluster file system, then the flash recovery area defaults to \$ORACLE\BASE/flash\recovery\area. - On the Initialization Parameters page, set the value of the CLUSTER\DATABASE\INSTANCES parameter to the number of instances you intend to use in the cluster if you are not including all the related nodes during the current execution of DBCA.

-In addition, if your global database name is longer than 8 characters, then the database name value (in the db\name parameter) is truncated to the first 8 characters and the DB\UNIQUE\NAME parameter value is set to the global
+In addition, if your global database name is longer than 8 characters, then the database name value (in the db\name parameter) is truncated to the first 8 characters and the DB\UNIQUE\NAME parameter value is set to the global name.